 Being aware of any changes to property laws can help you to stay ahead of the game.
-By keeping yourself up to date with any legal responsibilities, you can ensure that you’re renting out your property legally and are staying protected.
-Often times rule changes such as the HMO regulation changes will require an updated or different license, and getting a fine for forgetting to update your license will eat into any profit you make.
-Working with Romain Coleman and signing up to our Property+Plus service can help you to be aware of any changes that occur to property laws.
+By being up to date with any legal responsibilities, you can ensure that you’re renting out your property legally while also remaining protected.
+Often rule changes such as the cuts to mortgage interest tax relief that will be phased in until April 2020 are very important to know.
+Changes may require an updated or different license to avoid receiving a fine that would eat into any profit you make.
+Signing up to our Property+Plus service can help you to be aware of any changes that occur to property laws.

 With these tips in mind, you can go about making the necessary changes to increase your rental profits.
 Romain Coleman has years of experience in supporting landlords.

 Our residential property landlord solicitors can provide you with specialist landlord legal advice and support, to ensure you are making the most out of renting out your property.

 This article was first written in 2018 and was updated on 25/09/2019.

 If you found this insightful, you might also like:

 This post is not legal advice and should not replace professional advice tailored to your specific circumstances.
 It is intended to provide information of general interest about current legal issues.